Tomas-Lawton/Reframer/README.md

 # Run canvas

-Run the frontend canvas using a local server (VS code has an extension for this).
-Ensure, it's in a seperate window so file overwrites in the same root directory don't cause a crash.
+Run the frontend canvas using a local server (Can use VS Code Live Server extension).
+Ensure it's in a seperate window so file overwrites don't cause a window restart.